GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 # Speech Driven Gesture Generation With Autoencoder
-This repository contains speech-driven gesture generation neural network implementation using Keras and Tensorflow.
+This repository contains speech-driven gesture generation neural network implementation using Keras and Tensorflow, which is based on the IVA '19 paper [Analyzing Input and Output Representations for Speech-Driven Gesture Generation](https://www.researchgate.net/publication/331645229_Analyzing_Input_and_Output_Representations_for_Speech-Driven_Gesture_Generation)

 # Requirements

 - Python 3
-- Sox

 # Initial setup